CosmicHorrorDev/rust_text_classifier/README.md

 - `posts.db` simply keeps track of classifications on posts
 - `text_classifier.pkl` which is a pickled form of the classifier to avoid having to retrain each time the program is launched

-The bot expects:
- - A config file at `$XDG_CONFIG_HOME/rust_text_analyzer/config.json`
-   - `sample_config.json` is an example config with all the required fields
- - A posts corpus at `$XDG_DATA_HOME/rust_text_analyzer/posts_corpus`
-   - A sample corpus is provided in the repo (I personally use a larger one, but am not sure where it would make sense to host)

 ### Dependencies

 This project uses [`poetry`](https://github.com/python-poetry/poetry) for